Pricing plans

 Describe the situation

-Paste the client message and choose the negotiation scenario you are dealing with.
+Paste the client message, rough draft, or situation you are dealing with.

 2